potato6/nixos-dotfiles-potato/README.md

 # nixos-dotfiles-🥔

-this is just the personal dotfiles that i use, hyprland + home manager + [DankMaterialShell ](https://github.com/AvengeMedia/DankMaterialShell);
+this is just the personal dotfiles that i use, Niri + home manager + [DankMaterialShell ](https://github.com/AvengeMedia/DankMaterialShell);

 ...as a side goal with this is to optimize every aspect of the system with a similar goal to [cachyos](https://github.com/CachyOS)